Sleep easy – there's new hope for patients suffering from sleep apnea.

-Ohio State’s Wexner Medical Center is the only health center in central Ohio offering upper airway stimulation, a new surgical treatment option for patients with obstructive sleep apnea.
+Ohio State Wexner Medical Center is the only health center in central Ohio offering upper airway stimulation, a new surgical treatment option for patients with obstructive sleep apnea.

-Initial studies show upper airway stimulation patients have experienced:
+Initial studies show upper airway stimulation patients experienced:

-- a significant 78 percent reduction in sleep apnea events
+- a 78-percent reduction in sleep apnea events

-- reduced snoring, with 85% of bed partners reporting no or soft snoring
+- reduced snoring, with 85 percent of bed partners reporting no or soft snoring

 - improved quality of life and daytime functioning

-This is an option that works inside your body and with your natural breathing process.
+This is an option that works inside your body, with your natural breathing process.
 It goes where you go, is easy to use and operates silently.
 It’s ideal for patients who have not responded to or cannot tolerate other sleep apnea treatments, such as CPAP.